xlegend1024/MTC_AzureAILabs/Lab01 - Image Classification with Custom Vision Service/README.md

 ### Equipment
 - A valid Microsoft account or an Azure Active Directory OrgID ("work or school account")
 - An Azure subscription associated with your Microsoft Account or OrgID.
-If you don’t have an Azure subscription, you can create a free account before you begin.
+If you don’t have an Azure subscription, you can create a trial subscription before you begin.
 - An access to Internet